Interior design tips and lighting ideas for today's home! Providing professional interior design advice, home decor ideas and inspiration.

 Do you like to have as many plants and as much light as possible in every room you enter?
 Do natural patterns and textures make you feel relaxed and at ease?
 You may be into biophilia, a movement in architecture that explores mankind's love of nature.

 The phrase was coined by Harvard biologist Edward O. Wilson, PhD, in his 1984 book by the the same name.
-He asserts that human beings have an innate and evolutionarily based affinity for nature.
+He asserts that human beings have an innate and evolutionary based affinity for nature.
 For further explanation, please see this 2006 New York Times article.

 With the idea in mind that nature, whether simulated or real, is beneficial for our moods; I tried to pick out a few items that made me happy.